 This dimension is affected by the attachment angle.
-In GT-15, GT-30, JT.250, T.250, T.400 and T.550, it is not allowed to change the attachment angle by other means than pulling out and resetting the probability of the transom for which adjustment tools must be required.
+In GT-15, GT-30, JT.250, T 250, T.400 and T.550, it is not allowed to change the attachment angle by other means than pulling out and resetting tilt pin or by adjusting a thrust block on the outside of the transom for which adjustment tools must be required.
 It is only allowed to change the attachment angle when the boat is on land.
 After any change of the attachment angle the propeller shaft depth must be rechecked.